Faveod/ruby-tree-sitter/README.md

 You will have to install parsers yourself, either by:

-1. Downloading and builing from source.
+1. Downloading and building from source.
 1. Downloading from your package manager, if available.
 1. Downloading a pre-built binary from [Faveod/tree-sitter-parsers](https://github.com/Faveod/tree-sitter-parsers)